8 Plant-Based LGBTQ+ Brands to Support Now and All Year Long. Happy Pride!

 Noto Botanics is a gender-neutral cosmetics line that caters to all consumers.
-The beauty company started by Gloria Noto aims to produce sustainable vegan products that match its competitors in taste and quality.
+The beauty company started by Gloria Noto aims to produce sustainable vegan products that match its competitor's taste and quality.
 The queer-owned business works to amplify the voices of the LGBTQ+ community, ensuring that its profits go towards supporting those facing discrimination.
 One of the brand’s bestsellers is Agender Oil, described as a “gender-free vegan oil” that uses hemp seed oil, lavender, and vetiver to soften and protect the skin.
 A portion of the sales of NOTO Botanics will be donated to Black Lives Matter, The Okra Project, and Planned Parenthood.

 2. Yeah Dawg

-The woman- and LGBTQ+-owned lifestyle brand offers a wide selection of apparel including T-shirts, art, stickers, pins, keychains, in order to spread the message about the benefits of going vegan or meat-free.
+The woman- and LGBTQ+-owned lifestyle brand offers a wide selection of apparel including T-shirts, art, stickers, pins, and keychains, in order to spread the message about the benefits of going vegan or meat-free.
 The company champions animal rights alongside LGBTQ+ advocacy.
-Founded by Jacky Wasserman, BEETxBEET hopes to create fashionable merchandise that gives voices to those who don't have one.
-Wasserman went vegan in 2012 and since then, her passion for this way of eating, animal rights, and sustainability led her to launch BEETxBEET to mix her favorite causes with her love for food, music, and fashion.
+Founded by Jacky Wasserman, BeetXBeet hopes to create fashionable merchandise that gives voices to those who don't have one.
+Wasserman went vegan in 2012 and since then, her passion for this way of eating, animal rights, and sustainability led her to launch BeetXBeet to mix her favorite causes with her love for food, music, and fashion.

-5. Brave GentleMan
+4. Brave GentleMan

-6. W3LL PEOPLE
+5. W3LL PEOPLE

-8. Sauce and Destroy
+6. Sauce and Destroy

-9. Lagusta’s Luscious
+7. Lagusta’s Luscious

 Lagusta Yearwood launched her gourmet chocolate brand with the central idea that her business would prioritize cruelty-free, ethical production practices.
 Founded in 2003, Lagusta Luscious is committed to environmentalism, plant-based eating, and social justice.
 Every year, the artisanal chocolate company donates a share of its profits to organizations that help members of the LGBTQ+ community overcome hardship, such as Gender Justice LA, Transgender Law Center, Support + Feed, and others.

-10. Nicole Zizi Studio
+8. Nicole Zizi Studio

 Nicole Zizi's brand is dedicated to gender-free streetwear made of sustainable materials such as organic cotton and recycled polyester.
 Her streetwear staples are manufactured in small batches, which ensures fair-trade standards.
 The fashion brand recently released a cross-body bag made of cactus leather.
 Focused on sustainability and gender-free styles, Zizi is considered a leader in the fast-changing fashion industry.